Icosacid/Brainuke/README.md

 ## Navigation
 * Save player's name in variable which will be used in score screen
-* Reset player's name input when navigating back to start page
+* Reset player's name input when navigating back to start page (DONE)

 ## Game session